LinusKay/CyclePosters/README.md

 * Add checks for existing images/posters
 * Re-factor for improved performance
-* Add customisable plugin messages
-* Add colours/formatting in click messages
 * Add function for deleting entire poster, to save on arduous manual labour
 * Allow poster slides to accept URLs, as well as local files
 * Allow interactions to be locked behind permission nodes
 * Allow slide interactions to perform different actions depending on player permissions
+* Improve customisability of give item on click feature